 Most students find there are occasions when it can help to talk to someone about a personal problem or issue.
-In many cases your Personal Tutor, Director of Studies, or Wellbeing Adviser (see the [Residential Life and Wellbeing Service](#) section below) will be able to help.
+In many cases your Personal Tutor, Director of Studies, or a Wellbeing Adviser (see the Wellbeing Service section below) will be able to help.
 However, sometimes more specialist help is needed.
 The University has a range of professional support services that you can approach directly.
 Your two main contact points are Student Services at the Roper Centre in 4 West and the Advice and Support Service in the Students' Union.